RunOnFlux/account-abstraction/aa-schnorr-multisig-sdk/README.md

 ### 6. Initialize Multi-Sig Schnorr Transaction
 Use signers, opHash and request generated above.

-Every instance of `SchnorrMultiSigTx` is created once for single transaction (and designed signers combination, like 2/3) and uses **one-time nonces**, so transaction can't be re-signed or reused!
+Every instance of `SchnorrMultiSigTx` is created once for single transaction (and designed signers combination, like 2/3) and uses **one-time nonces**, so transactions can't be re-signed or reused!
 ```
 const msTx = new SchnorrMultiSigTx([signer1, signer2], opHash, request)
 ```